mc-smp/AdvancedServerList/docs/api/reference/api/ch.andre601.advancedserverlist.api/objects/genericplayer.md

     description: |
       Returns the unique ID associated with this player.

-      UUID may be whatever has been defined in AdvancedServerList's config.yml, should the player not be cached yet by AdvancedServerList.
+      UUID may also be whatever has been defined in AdvancedServerList's `unknownPlayer -> uuid` config.yml Option.
     returns: 'UUID of the player'
     type:
       name: UUID